NVIDIA/cuda-quantum/docs/sphinx/using/backends/hardware.rst

     cudaq.sample(kernel, shots_count=100)

 To see a complete example for using Infleqtion's backends, take a look at our :doc:`Python examples <../examples/examples>`.
-Moreover, for an end-to-end application workflow example executed on the Infleqtion QPU, take a look at :doc:`AIM ground state solver <../applications/python/logical_aim_sqale>`.
+Moreover, for an end-to-end application workflow example executed on the Infleqtion QPU, take a look at the :doc:`AIM ground state solver <../applications/python/logical_aim_sqale>` notebook.

 Amazon Braket